impractical101/ResEncoder/README.md

 # ResEncoder
-Super Resolution using Auto Encoders.
+Super Resolution using Auto Encoders using Keras.
 Using Encoder Decoder model to enhance resolution of the images.
 Pre trained weights have been uploaded for the customized Cars Dataset.
 Constantly updating for the applications of the project and the dataset too.